 On the right, there is an image of Buddha in a sitting posture with a lovely Prabhavali or the halo.
 Ananda stands at his feet and kings and noblemen are painted on the walls with their folded hands.
-The scenes on the ceiling are separated with geometric and floral patterns.
+The scenes on the ceiling are separated into geometric and floral patterns.

-Next to the first cave is a small temple with the images of Vishnu & Karthikeyan.
+Next to the first cave is a small temple with images of Vishnu & Karthikeyan.

 Prime of the Dambulla Cave Temple – Maharaja Lena

 This is the biggest cave.
 It is overwhelming to stand in this and see the Buddhas sitting and standing all around.
 Most statues wear yellow color.

 A stupa stands close to one of the two doors.
 The ceiling has a large surface area and every inch of it is painted.
 There is the story of Maras trying to interrupt the meditation of Buddha.

-Images of thousand Buddhas – sitting in meditation is an image that can be seen on the ceiling rock face.
+Images of thousands of Buddhas – sitting in meditation is an image that can be seen on the ceiling rock face.
 This is usually seen on walls at Ajanta.

 This also contains the images of the two kings mentioned above.

 This is a smaller version of the primary one.
 A big statue welcomes you as you enter and then there meditating Buddhas all around.

 By the time you reach this, you know what to expect.
 This is a relatively small one with a sleeping Buddha image.

 This one has a small stupa surrounded by Buddha images and stories.

 After you have seen all the caves, stand in the open space outside and admire the beautiful surroundings.
 Watch the devotees and the devotion they bring to this place.
 You can clearly see the difference between the body language of tourists who admire the place but miss the connection.
 Devotees, on the other hand, do not care about the art or heritage, they come there to revive their connection with the higher self.